JoeyBL8/ecocadia/CREATURE_ARCHETYPES.md

 A Set of Elemental birds and dogs, where the birds search a dog and they have strong item cards for the dogs.

 Grounded and Elemental Attributes
-Animal and Enchanted monster types
+Animal and Enchanted creature types

 ## Dillemethy
 A set of Angels and demons that can tag out with opposing creatures from the afterlife by moving to the afterlife face down.